kogo59/The_Central_Caucasus_and_Bashan/chapters/11_Chapter.md

 in that case, either the London brewers must have improved since his time, or the native manufacture deteriorated.
-We were supplied at night with the unwonted luxury of pillows and sheets, and were thus able to sleep out of our clothes for the first time since leaving Kuazbek.
+We were supplied at night with the unwonted luxury of pillows and sheets, and were thus able to sleep out of our clothes for the first time since leaving Kazbek.
 It is a curious fact, the reason of which we failed to comprehend, that while in the Mahommedan districts cushions in abundance are generally found, they seem utterly unknown in the nominally Christian parts of the country.
 The reason is obscure, but the fact remains